-While some individuals are born with leadership traits, nearly everyone can learn and build upon their leadership qualities, both personally and in the workplace.
+While some individuals are born with leadership traits, nearly everyone can learn and build upon their leadership potential and leadership qualities, both personally and in the workplace.
 Striving to include these eight characteristics of effective leadership can improve leadership skills and increase effectiveness.

 Are you interested in studying leadership?
-Alliant International University offers a PhD in Leadership program and a doctorate in Educational Leadership that will prepare you to take the reins in public, private, and non-profit sectors.
+Alliant International University offers a PhD in Leadership program and a doctorate in Educational Leadership and Management that will prepare you to take the reins in public, private, and non-profit sectors.
 For more information, contact Alliant today